Co-ops

 How HDFCs work

-HDFCs were formed under various state regulations, including private housing finance laws, but they have regulatory agreements that vary depending on the building.
+HDFCs were formed under various state regulations, including private housing finance laws, and they have regulatory agreements that vary depending on the building.
 Dean Roberts, an attorney at the law firm Norris McLaughlin, says this means HDFCs often function like typical co-ops; rules vary from building to building depending on the bylaws and the board.
 In this way, HDFCs differ from Mitchell Lama buildings, which function under more uniform regulations.
 (Another difference is that you apply to Mitchell Lama buildings as you would for NYC’s affordable rental lottery.)

 Besides variations in the way HDFCs operate, the condition of each building can vary quite a bit, too.

 What also sets HDFCs apart is the financial structure.
 It works like this: Most HDFC buildings receive partial tax exemptions and subsidies to help keep operating costs—and maintenance charges for shareholders—at a minimum.
-Buyers in HDFCs must meet strict income caps either tied to the area median income (aka AMI) or a formula based on the apartment's utilities and maintenance fees.
+Buyers in HDFCs must meet strict income caps either tied to the area median income (AMI) or a formula based on the apartment's utilities and maintenance fees.
 The AMI changes every year and is currently $127,100 for a three-person family.

 Some HDFCs require buyers to earn no more than 165 percent AMI (or $209,715 for a three-person household); others are limited to buyers whose incomes do not exceed 120 AMI (or $152,520 for three people).
 Others are open only to buyers who don’t earn more than six or seven times the monthly maintenance, utilities, and original purchase price per month.